 Contact Us Today

-Detailed assessment hearings remain a crucial stage in the costs recovery process, ensuring that parties obtain a fair and accurate determination of the costs payable following litigation.
-Whether proceeding in the county court or the High Court, effective preparation can significantly influence both the conduct and the outcome of the assessment.
+Detailed assessment hearings are a crucial stage in the costs recovery process, and represent the final step in the detailed assessment process, ensuring that parties obtain a fair and accurate determination of the costs payable following litigation.
+Whether proceeding in the County Court or the High Court (often the Senior Courts Costs Office), effective preparation can significantly influence both the conduct and the outcome of the assessment.

 Proper preparation not only supports efficient case management, but also contributes to a more robust and defensible position during provisional and formal assessments.